mailmeatdarshan/HisabKitab/readme.md

 ---

-## ✨ **Why Finzio?**
+## ✨ **Why HisabKitab?**

-Transform your financial chaos into clarity with **Finzio** - a next-generation expense tracker that doesn't just store your data, but intelligently processes it using enterprise-grade technologies.
+Transform your financial chaos into clarity with **HisabKitab** - a next-generation expense tracker that doesn't just store your data, but intelligently processes it using enterprise-grade technologies.

 > 🎯 **Built for scale** • ⚡ **Lightning fast** • 🔐 **Bank-level security** • 📊 **Actionable insights**